Clearnet (Telus Mobility): MiKE

 The Mike national network served the most populated areas of British Columbia, Alberta, Quebec, and Ontario.
-It also provided limited coverage in Saskatchewan (near the Alberta border), Winnipeg, MB, Moncton, NB, Halifax, NS, and St John's, NL.
+It also provided limited coverage in Saskatchewan (near the Alberta border); Winnipeg, Manitoba; Moncton, New Brunswick; Halifax, Nova Scotia; and St John's, Newfoundland and Labrador.
 The network was entirely digital, and supported voice, data, short messaging, and push-to-talk services.

 Networks

 Mobile services provided by Clearnet used Telus Mobility's HSPA+ network.
 The maximum theoretical download speed was 21 Mbit/s.
 The landline service was also provided by Telus, but retained the Clearnet branding.

 Products

 Clearnet had a very small selection of mobile phones.
 It included two feature phones and one smartphone, all which are also available on Telus Mobility.
 Clearnet did not sell any phones compatible with its landline service.

 Feature phones

 The Clearnet lineup of feature phones included one from LG, one from Samsung and one from Sony: